Red-Black Trees

 Rotate

-If a is balanced, then searching for a node takes \(O(\log n)\) time.
+If a binary search tree is balanced, then searching for a node takes \(O(\log n)\) time.
 However, if the tree is unbalanced, then searching can take \(O(n)\) time.
 When items are inserted or deleted from a tree, it can become unbalanced.
 Without any way to correct for this, a BST is less desirable unless the data will not change.

 When nodes are inserted or deleted into a red-black tree, the rotation operation is used in functions that maintain the red-black properties.
 This ensures that the tree remains balanced and that operations like search, insert, and delete run in \(O(\log n)\) time.
 The figure below shows the two types of rotations that can be performed on a red-black tree.